 After taking a deep breath of fresh air in Joshua Tree Park, we were quickly reminded of the importance of being responsible by preserving our planet and how you can make a difference based on the choices you choose.
 By choosing a green, energy-efficient car like the Kona EV instead of a fuel heavy gas guzzler, not only are you helping to reduce your carbon footprint, but you are also choosing to help conserve nature.
 Thanks to the Kona's unique CO2 emissions monitor that would remind us of the carbon emissions avoided, we could breathe with ease knowing that we were running on pure electric power.

 Palm Springs is scorching, and many find themselves forgetting lunch among the heat.
 Trio reminds us to enjoy the refueling that a lunchtime meal provides.

-The produce is fresh, and its vibes are light.
-Trio focuses on sustainable farming, and the bold flavors show off the best of what the soil provides.
-Here we see a relationship between farm and table at its best and most loving.
+The produce is fresh, the food is delicious and its vibes are light.
+Trio focuses on sustainable farming, with bold, natural flavors, showing off the best of what the soil provides, embodying the finest of farm-to-table dining.

 STAY: Folly Cabin

 100 miles outside of LA, 400 square feet.
 The Folly cabins are simple, sustainable structures and not what one imagines to be built on land that expands endlessly outward.
 Why not build an estate - swimming pools and water slides?
 The answer is clear.
 The Folly cabins remind us about the most essential parts of life.